Gender Affirming Resources

 Transgender Resources in the Baltimore Area

-The Johns Hopkins Medical Institution is proud to support the Center for Transgender Health.
-Learn more about the work of the Center for Transgender Health through these stories.
+The Johns Hopkins Medical Institution is proud to support the Center for Transgender and Gender Expansive Health.
+Learn more about the work of the Center through these stories.

-There are several transgender groups offered by the Pride Center of Maryland.
-Contact them to learn more about dates and times.
+There are many support groups and resources offered by the Pride Center of Maryland.
+Contact them to learn more about current opportunities.

 Chase Brexton Health Services Founded in 1978, Chase Brexton Health Services provides patient-centered interdisciplinary health care for diverse communities including those individuals who are gay, lesbian, bisexual, and transgender; HIV positive and affected; and all others who face barriers accessing quality health care.
 Chase Brexton offers hormone treatments for transgender individuals looking to transition.
 They also offer a variety of other transgender-specific services.
 Chase Brexton has multiple locations, including one in Mt.
 Vernon.